Manul228/django-production-layout/README.md

 # django-production-layout
-Modify project-specific moments and deploy it? but only on 80 port.
+Modify project-specific moments and deploy it, but only on 80 port.